 - In the Schema Transformation window, scroll to the

 - The Configure Filter window opens.
-You can specify a partition key by using one of two methods:
+You can specify an isolation key by using one of two methods:

-- You can type a partition value defined in the object group into the Insert Filter field and click Create.
+- You can type an isolation value defined in the object group into the Insert Filter field and click Create.

-- You can select Use partition keys and the system displays a list of the available partition keys.
-Select the partition that you want to use for the view, and then click Create to save the setting.
+- You can select Use isolation keys and the system displays a list of the available isolation keys.
+Select a key that you want to use for the view, and then click Create to save the setting.

-NOTE: You can repeat tis step to select more than one partition key for a view if desired.
+NOTE: You can repeat this step to select more than one isolation key for a view if desired.

-- The Schema Transformation window updates to show the selected partition key value(s) for the
+- The Schema Transformation window updates to show the selected isolation key value(s) for the

 ca_partition_key_0field, as in the following example: